Erratic Liouvillian Skin Localization and Subdiffusive Transport: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our work demonstrates that globally reciprocal open quantum lattices with locally asymmetric Liouvillian hopping display a strikingly different transport behavior from their non-Hermitian Hamiltonian counterparts.
 While global reciprocity in non-Hermitian Hamiltonians suppresses the conventional NHSE and preserves ballistic transport \cite{SK32,T1}, we have shown that global reciprocity at the Liouvillian level does \emph{not} protect transport.
-Instead, locally asymmetric dissipative dynamics generates a complex interplay between disorder, incoherence, and non-reciprocal local couplings, leading to {\em erratic Liouvillian skin localization} of the steady-state density matrix and a pronounced slowing down of bulk transport.

-In the incoherent-hopping-dominated regime, the dynamics of excitations exhibits {\em Sinai-type subdiffusion}, with the mean displacement effectively frozen and the second moment growing extremely slowly, consistent with the logarithmic-in-time scaling predicted for classical Sinai random walks \cite{Sinai1,Sinai2,Sinai3}.
+Instead, locally asymmetric dissipative dynamics generates a complex interplay between disorder, incoherence, and non-reciprocal local couplings, { leading to a pronounced slowing down of bulk transport coexisting with erratic localization of the stationary state.
+While erratic skin localization of the non-equilibrium steady state is fully analogous to what observed in non-Hermitian models \cite{SK32}, in the Liouvillian dynamics transport exhibits a completely different behavior, namely {\em Sinai-type subdiffusion} is observed in the incoherent-hopping-dominated (dissipative) regime}.
+Here, the mean displacement effectively frozen and the second moment growing extremely slowly, consistent with the logarithmic-in-time scaling predicted for classical Sinai random walks \cite{Sinai1,Sinai2,Sinai3}.
 Physically, this subdiffusive behavior can be understood as the consequence of a rugged, locally biased energy landscape induced by the asymmetric Liouvillian hopping: excitations become transiently trapped in regions where local biases oppose motion, leading to rare-event-dominated transport and long relaxation times.
 Unlike standard diffusive spreading, transport here is controlled by exponentially large trapping times and extreme fluctuations in the local hopping rates.
-This insight establishes a direct link between microscopic local Liouvillian asymmetries and emergent anomalous transport in open quantum lattices.
+This insight establishes a direct link between microscopic local Liouvillian asymmetries and emergent anomalous transport in open quantum lattices. { From an experimental perspective, the ingredients of the model presenteed in this work are well within reach of current platforms.
+In ultracold atoms, asymmetric incoherent hopping with tunable and site-dependent rates $J_n^L$ and $J_n^R$ can be engineered using laser-assisted tunnelling combined with directional optical pumping \cite{ LS1,LS7}.
+Synthetic photonic lattices provide another promising route, where dissipative coupling and controlled asymmetry can be introduced using optical loss engineering or electro-optic modulation in synthetic dimensions \cite{SK31}.
+Finally, a quantum-optical platform to realize Liouvillian dynamics in bosonic systems with incoherent asymmetric hopping has been recently proposed in Ref.\cite{LS8}.}

 Our findings carry several important conceptual and practical implications.
 First, they highlight a fundamental distinction between global reciprocity in Hamiltonian versus Liouvillian systems: whereas global symmetry in the Hamiltonian ensures robust ballistic transport even in the presence of local asymmetry, global symmetry in the Liouvillian does not generically protect transport, and local asymmetries can qualitatively reshape spreading.
 Second, they point to the erratic Liouvillian skin localization as a subtle mechanism for controlling not only steady-state localization but also dynamical transport in open quantum systems.
 By engineering local asymmetries, it is possible to access regimes of extremely slow dynamics, subdiffusion, and long-lived metastable states \cite{D1}, which may be relevant for quantum memories, slow light, or synthetic dissipative materials.